 Before pouring your liquid wax into molds, it should be filtered.
 Always keep a tray or baking sheet underneath the action.
 If spilled, wax is incredibly difficult to clean from both countertops and flooring!

-Take a small tin bowl (stay away from glass) and fasten a porous cloth or paper towel around it’s mouth.
+Take a small tin bowl (yes, tin; glass may crack) and fasten a porous cloth or paper towel around it’s mouth.

 Using oven mitts, carefully lift the crock and slowly pour hot wax into the tin bowl.
 The cloth will catch bits of debris as the liquid wax slips between the fibers of the cloth.

-Make sure you don’t fill the bowl too full, or it will dribble when you attempt to fill your molds.
+Be careful you don’t overfill the bowl, or it will dribble when you attempt to fill your molds.

 Pouring Wax Into Molds